Gary Stadler: Album artwork

-Broad interests
+Other interests

-In addition to his musical talents, Stadler's interests and skills are widely varied.
-He has spent the majority of his business life as an electronics design engineer with emphasis on laser system design.
-His love for automobile mechanics won him 1st place in the San Diego Plymouth Troubleshooting contest, continuing on to win 4th place in the national Plymouth Troubleshooting contest.
-His interests include technical and historical glassblowing — he currently specializes in the manufacture of distillation equipment for essential oils.
-He is known for his expertise in stage lighting and laser art (one of his first careers), producing "wet" light shows and laser light shows in the 1970s and 1980s, owning and operating an electronic design/manufacturing company from the mid-1970s through the late 1990s, and winning a Technical Achievement Oscar for innovations in the film lighting industry in 1994.
-More recently, he has used these skills in the creation of innovative temporary art installations at the Burning Man festivals, events produced by the Vegas Vortex, and stage magic productions of Jeff McBride.
+Stadler has worked in stage lighting and laser art (one of his first careers), producing "wet" light shows and laser light shows in the 1970s and 1980s, owning and operating an electronic design/manufacturing company from the mid-1970s through the late 1990s, and winning a Technical Achievement Oscar in 1994 for innovations in the film lighting industry.
+He has used these skills for events produced by the Vegas Vortex, and stage magic productions of Jeff McBride, as well as the creation of temporary art installations at the Burning Man festivals.

+Stadler has also specialized in technical and historical glassblowing, particularly the manufacture of distillation equipment for essential oils.